 Fill in Bare Spots

 Autumn is also a great time of year to fix any bare, bald spots in your lawn.
 The quickest, easiest way to do this is with an all-in-one lawn repair mixture.
-This ready-to-use mixture contains grass seed, a special quick-starter lawn fertilizer, and organic mulch, all-in-one.
+Your fall lawn preparation should include this ready-to-use mixture contains grass seed, a special quick-starter lawn fertilizer, and organic mulch.

 Use a garden rake to scratch loose the soil at the bald spot in your lawn.
 Then spread a thick layer of the lawn repair mixture over the area.
 Lightly compact the mixture, then water thoroughly, and continue to water every other day for two weeks.